It's an appealing income play to consider Tesla Inc. (TSLA) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 22 different market analysts.
+The company has 22 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of $3.08 for the current quarter, with a high estimate of $4.1 and a low estimate of $2.03, while EPS last year was $1.86.
 The consensus estimate for the next quarter is $3.65, with high estimates of $4.72 and low estimates of $2.44.

 Analysts are recommending an EPS of between $17.06 and $8.23 for the fiscal current year, implying an average EPS of $11.81.
 EPS for the following year is $15.93, with 31 analysts recommending between $25.06 and $10.84.